 TPFGo Reference (TPF-Inspired)

-This guide is a lightweight index for a "TPFGo" reference implementation in TPF, a TPF-centric interpretation focused on checkpoint pipelines, immutable state progression, and workflow semantics.
+This guide is a lightweight index for the TPFGo reference implementation, focused on checkpoint pipelines, immutable state progression, and workflow semantics.

 Current completion scope:

-- TPFGo completion scope is SYNC-path business/workflow and transport-contract scope.
+- The TPFGo completion scope covers the SYNC-path business/workflow and the transport-contract scope.

 - Queue/HA delivery (